Mother and Son

 Mother and Son is an Australian television sitcom that was broadcast on the Australian Broadcasting Corporation (ABC) from 16 January 1984 until 21 March 1994.
 The show stars Ruth Cracknell, Garry McDonald, Henri Szeps and Judy Morris.
 It featured many Australian actors of the time in guest roles.
 It was created and written by Geoffrey Atherden.
-Its theme song features the Tasmanian Symphony Orchestra, playing to "I Want a Girl", a jazz standard which was recorded by Al Jolson in the 1920s.
+Its theme song features the Tasmanian Symphony Orchestra, playing I Want a Girl (Just Like the Girl That Married Dear Old Dad), a jazz standard which was recorded by Al Jolson in the 1920s.

-A stage version of Mother and Son was written by Geoffrey Atherden and premiered at the Comedy Theatre, Melbourne on 18 July 2014.
+A stage version of Mother and Son was written by Geoffrey Atherden and premiered at the Comedy Theatre, Melbourne, on 18 July 2014.

-In November 2022, it was announced the series will be given an eight-episode remake with Denise Scott and Matt Okine set to play Maggie and Arthur, respectively.
+In November 2022, it was announced the series would be given an eight-episode reboot with Denise Scott and Matt Okine playing Maggie and Arthur, respectively.
 Filming for the series began in Sydney in March 2023.

 Premise

 The plot of the show addresses the problems of ageing and caring for somebody with increasing memory loss, with an often sharp-edged humour which carried with it a tinge of sadness.
 Despite its unlikely subject matter for a comedy, the show was a favourite with audiences.
 Maggie's and Arthur's relationship was presented with a fascinating complexity—Maggie's cruel attacks on and emotional manipulation of Arthur disguised her deep dependence on and need of him, and Arthur's dutiful love of Maggie was constantly in conflict with his guilty frustration at the huge limitations for his own life which looking after his mother entailed.
 The performance of Cracknell, a famous stage actress, as Maggie was particularly lauded as one of the finest characterisations on Australian television.
 The series itself became extremely popular and has screened in constant re-runs, particularly by Network Ten.
 Garry McDonald and Ruth Cracknell in character would appear in television adverts for Dynamo laundry liquid.